-Renfrewshire Community Planning Partnership will be the vehicle for local partnership planning and collaboration with an emphasis placed upon collective responsibility through the Community Justice Steering Group which sits underneath the Safer and Stronger Thematic Board.
-However, each statutory community justice partner remains individually accountable partners.
+Renfrewshire Community Planning Partnership will be the vehicle for local partnership planning and collaboration with an emphasis placed upon collective responsibility through the Community Justice Steering Group which sits underneath the Safer and Stronger Thematic

+Board.
+However, each statutory community justice partner remain individually accountable partners.

 In June 2015, the Community Planning Partnership established the Community Justice Steering Group.
 The initial task of the group was to develop the necessary transitional arrangements to meet the requirements of the Community Justice Bill.
-The steering group meets on a quarterly basis and are hosted by the Council and arranged by the Lead Officer.
-Currently the group are developing a Memorandum of Understanding.
+The steering group meets on a quarterly basis and is hosted by the Council and arranged by the Head of Service Childcare and Criminal Justice.
+Currently the group is developing a Memorandum of Understanding.